 The big difference in retirement is that you can’t expect your income to increase annually.
 That’s why it’s often referred to as a time of ‘fixed income’.
-In fact, your income may decrease sometimes when the markets are being unkind to your investment portfolio.

 It has two main goals.
 One is to track expenditures and the other is to continuously find ways of saving.

 It’s important to distinguish between fixed and discretionary expenses.
 Fixed expenses are usually easier to estimate.
 They include household costs such as food, utilities and transport.

 Discretionary expenses need more careful monitoring.
 If you golf, for example, record your annual expenditures including meals at the club house.
 This way you’ll be able to see if next year's paycheck is going to be adequate.

 If your investment portfolio is not doing so well one year then you may want to cut back on your discretionary expenses.
 If they are clearly recorded from the previous year this will make the task easier.

 is a time that fits naturally with the idea of watching expenses.
 You have more

 time and opportunity to be creative about saving and for a budget